 - Sleeping or not paying attention during class (two warnings maximum)

 - Use of any tobacco products inside the training center.
-This includes chewing tobacco and snuff, and also e-cigarettes.
+This includes chewing tobacco and snuff, and also e-cigarettes and vaping products.
 The designated smoking area is located outside the building entrance.

 - Defacing, damaging or destroying any KCUC, training center or building property